Read the angry emails Hillary Clinton's top aide sent to a bunch of reporters

 Clinton’s team has insisted her use of the private email complied with the rules and did not interfere with recordkeeping.

-In his email to Trotter and Ciaramella, Reines vehemently denied he ever used personal email without including his government address.
+In his email to Trotter and Ciaramella, Reines vehemently denied he and Abedin used private emails for official State Department business.

 Reines provided Business Insider with a copy of the exchange on Wednesday.
 In addition to Trotter and Ciaramella, Reines included Washington Post media reporter Erik Wemple and CNN’s senior media correspondent Brian Stelter.
 Reines explained his rationale for bringing Wemple and Stelter in the conversation at the beginning of his message.